 Smart motorway technology is deployed to actively manage traffic flows and optimise the motorway network.
-Stuart Wilson, Technical Director at Jacobs, explains the types of smart motorway technology and how they are used to achieve operational outcomes.
+Stuart Wilson, technical director at Sweco, explains the types of smart motorway technology and how they are used to achieve operational outcomes.

-A Smart Motorway is defined as a concept that utilises technologies and procedures to monitor and respond to fluctuating traffic conditions on our motorways.
-Smart Motorways which are being currently designed and installed have evolved from several years of feedback, lessons learnt and improvements since their first deployment on the M42 motorway in 2006.
+A smart motorway is defined as a concept that uses technology and procedures to monitor and respond to fluctuating traffic conditions on our motorways.
+Smart motorways which are being currently designed and installed have evolved from several years of feedback, lessons learnt and improvements since their first deployment on the M42 motorway in 2006.

-Other benefits of differing types of Smart Motorway operational regimes have included reductions in accidents and reduced impacts on the environment associated with emissions from stationary or slow moving vehicles.
+Other benefits of differing types of smart motorway have included reductions in accidents and reduced impacts on the environment associated with emissions from stationary or slow-moving vehicles.

-Smart Motorways function by adopting various operational regimes to meet scheme operational requirements including:
+Smart motorways function by adopting various operating regimes to meet scheme operational requirements including:

-Variable Mandatory Speed Limits are applied to all types of Smart Motorways.
-A Mandatory Speed Restriction refers to the uses of a red ring speed restriction which is legally enforceable.
+Variable Mandatory Speed Limits are used on all types of smart motorways.
+A Mandatory Speed Restriction refers to the use of a red ring speed restriction which is legally enforceable.